Local laws

 Obstruction permits

-• Fence off part of a road
+• Fencing off part of a road/footpath

-• Use hoarding or overhead protective awning
+• Using hoarding or overhead protective awning

-• Excavate or reinstate excavation
+• Excavating or reinstating an excavation

-Apply for an Obstruction Permit
+Apply for an Obstruction Permit.

 Animal permits